Does Your Cable Bill Affect Your Credit Score?

 • Make payments on time.
 When you do open a new credit card or installment loan, stay on top of monthly payments as they account for 35% of your credit score.
 Organize bills to identify when your due dates are, and consider enrolling in auto-pay to conveniently pay your bills on time.

 • Apply for an installment loan.
-This might include consumer loans, like a secured personal loan or an auto loan.
+This might include consumer loans, like a secured personal loan or an auto loan, to help you build your credit file.
 If you’re a college student and need additional financial aid beyond scholarships, grants, or work-study, a student loan can help pay for your education and establish your credit profile.
 Always seek out federal student loans first, before a private student loan.
 Federal loans offer greater borrower protections and benefits.

 • Ask your landlord to report rent payments.
 Most landlords don’t report your on-time rental payment data to the credit bureaus.
 However, more third-party services, including Experian’s own Experian RentBureau, are making this possible.
 Ask your landlord if they are willing to share your good rent payment activity with credit bureaus for your credit file.